maplink/sdk-java/geocode/Readme.md

 ### Suggestions

-This service aims to fetch an address and coordinates based on input string with an optional argument of type of desired return.
+This service aims to fetch an address and coordinates based on an input string with optional arguments for the type of desired return and a focus on last mile results.
 Could be used in following ways:

     api.suggestions("sao paulo")